MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 ```

 ### -EncryptionTemplateId
-This parameter is reserved for internal Microsoft use.
+The EncryptionTemplateId parameter links an existing Azure RMS template to a new label.

+This parameter is meaningful only when the EncryptionEnabled parameter value is either $true or $false.

 ```yaml
 Type: String